 Hoi An is an ancient 15th-century town, recognised as a World Heritage Site by UNESCO.

 Hoi An is an ancient 15th-century town, recognised as a World Heritage Site by UNESCO.
-Hire a Vespa here and travel at your own speed, soaking in the historic Southeast Asian trading port architecture and the town's many waterways, rice paddies and temples.
-You can also book a guided half-day tour with a company such as Vespa Adventures, which will show you the 'real' Hoi An - peruse local markets, chat to some of the hard-working locals, and sample more than a few Vietnamese treats.
+Walk or cycle around (the majority of hotels have bicycles for guests to use) the Ancient Town taking in the history of this Southeast Asian trading port, its unique blend of architecture that includes Chinese, Japanese and French Colonial influences and the town's many waterways, rice paddies and temples.
+You can also book a guided tour with a company, which will show you the 'real' Hoi An - peruse local markets, where yo can chat to some of the hard-working locals, and sample more than a few Vietnamese treats.

 2. Explore Hoi An's canals